 Anal herpes is a type of herpes simplex virus (HSV) infection that affects the anal area.

-It can cause discomfort, pain, and emotional distress.
 Understanding the symptoms, diagnosis, and treatment options can help you manage this condition effectively.

 Let’s break it down in simple terms.